Kingdom of Kush: Rule over Egypt (754 BC–656 BC)

 The power of the 25th Dynasty reached a climax under Taharqa.
 The Nile valley empire was as large as it had been since the New Kingdom.
 New prosperity revived Egyptian culture.
 Religion, the arts, and architecture were restored to their glorious Old, Middle, and New Kingdom forms.
-The Nubian pharaohs built or restored temples and monuments throughout the Nile valley, including Memphis, Karnak, Kawa, and Jebel Barkal.
+The Kushite pharaohs built or restored temples and monuments throughout the Nile valley, including Memphis, Karnak, Kawa, and Jebel Barkal.
 It was during the 25th dynasty that the Nile valley saw the first widespread construction of pyramids (many in modern Sudan) since the Middle Kingdom.
 The Kushites developed their own script, the Meroitic alphabet, which was influenced by Egyptian writing systems c.
 700–600 BC, although it appears to have been wholly confined to the royal court and major temples.

 Assyrian conquest of Egypt

-Taharqa initially defeated the Assyrians when war broke out in 674 BC.
-Yet, in 671 BC, the Assyrian King Esarhaddon started the Assyrian conquest of Egypt, took Memphis, and Taharqo retreated to the south, while his heir and other family members were taken to Assyria as prisoners.
-However, the native Egyptian vassal rulers installed by Esarhaddon as puppets were unable to effectively retain full control, and Taharqa was able to regain control of Memphis.
-Esarhaddon's 669 BC campaign to once more eject Taharqa was abandoned when Esarhaddon died in Palestine on the way to Egypt.
-Yet, Esarhaddon's successor, Ashurbanipal, did defeat Taharqa, and Taharqa died soon after in 664 BC.
+Taharqa and his Judean allies initially defeated the Assyrians at Ashkelon when war broke out in 674 BC.
+The relatively small Assyrian force had first defeafed Canaanite and Arab tribes in the region and then immediately marched at great speed on Ashkelon, leaving them exhausted.
+However, in 671 BC, the Assyrian King Esarhaddon started the Assyrian conquest of Egypt with a larger and better prepared force.
+The Assyrians advanced rapidly and decisively.
+Memphis was taken, and Taharqa fled to Nubia, while his heir and other family members were taken to the Assyrian capital Nineveh as prisoners.
+Esarhaddon boasted how he "deported all Aethiopians from Egypt, leaving not one to pay homage to me" However, the native Egyptian vassal rulers installed by Esarhaddon as puppets were unable to effectively retain full control of the entire country, and Taharqa was able to regain control of Memphis.
+Esarhaddon's 669 BC campaign to once more eject Taharqa was abandoned when Esarhaddon died in Harran on the way to Egypt, leaving Esarhaddon's successor, Ashurbanipal the task.
+He defeated Taharqa, driving his forces back into Nubia, and Taharqa died in Napata soon after in 664 BC.